 How to Find the Perfect Used Car Online

 - Define your budget.
-Consider the maximum monthly payment that you can afford and look at used car listings bearing this price in mind.
+Consider the maximum monthly payment that you can afford and look at used car listings with this price in mind.

 - Factor in additional costs.
-Apart from the basic car cost, you should also budget taxes and other fees that work up to an additional 10% of the basic cost.
+Apart from the car's selling price, you should also budget for taxes and other fees that often add 10%.
 Once the total cost of the car is determined, look at your financing options to obtain the best deal available.

 - Cross-reference various online used car listings.
 To get a quality car for a good price, putting in the extra time to comparison shop is a must.
 Buyers should also research Kelley Blue Book to determine the actual worth of used cars.

 - Run a vehicle history check.
 Before selecting any used car online, it's advisable to run a vehicle history check to find out if the car has been in accidents.
-A vehicle history reports also provides information on the number of times the car was previously sold.
+A vehicle's history report also provides information on the number of times the car was previously sold.

 - Use different search criteria.
 Most used car websites allow buyers to search online listings according to various search parameters.
 Buyers may research used cars based on vehicle type, vehicle size and mileage.
-This helps to view a list of cars that closely match specific requirements.
+This helps narrow a list to cars that closely match specific requirements.
 It's best to shop around for a while before making a final decision.

 - Stay informed about scams and deals.
 In addition to looking up car listings, many used car websites provide up-to-date news about scams to avoid and certified dealers to buy from.
 A few good resources for used car listings online include CarsDirect, UsedCars.com and CarMax.

 - Read car reviews.
 It's advisable to read reviews for the specific type of used car you intend to purchase.
+ConsumerReports.org is an unbiased resource for reliability.
 Several websites such as Kelley Blue Book and VEHIX provide information on car features and specifications.